nhsconnect/prm-practice-migration/guide/role/clinical-comissioning-groups.md

 ---

-### Early phases (Decision to migrate - Pre-migration tasks)

-The decision to migrate and funding
+### The decision to migrate and funding

+* Has the practice completed the GPSoC business case justification template for the migration and provided evidence of the drivers, practice considerations and strategic fit?

+* Has the business case been approved by any necessary local boards?

+### Engage the GP IT delivery partner

+* Have you or the practice engaged with the GP IT delivery partner to make them aware of the migration? (such as a Commissioning Support Unit)

 #### Do you have an agreed date for when the practice will Go Live on the new system?